 Lack of Access to Education

 Children belonging to poor families have limited access to education due to inadequate infrastructure, insufficient resources and social discrimination.
-Due to this reason, children are pushed towards labour instead of attending school.
+Due to this reason, children who are supposed to go to school are pushed towards labour instead of attending school.

 Lack of Enforcement Laws